outworldly/PMC/Regulating.md

 ## Subtopic 2: Purpose of the Green Paper
 The Green Paper does not propose a policy but aims to initiate a wide debate on the options regarding PMCs.
 - The paper presents various dimensions of the PMC question.
-- The goal is to encourage a constructive debate and welcome contributions from all perspectives. # Regulation of Private Military Companies
+- The goal is to encourage a constructive debate and welcome contributions from all perspectives.

+# Regulation of Private Military Companies

 ## Introduction
 The recommendation of the Foreign Affairs Committee is to publish a Green Paper outlining options for the control of private military companies (PMCs) operating out of the UK, its dependencies, and the British Islands.
 This is a complex subject that raises difficult issues.

 ## Definitions and Types of Military Activity Abroad
-To understand the regulation of PMCs, it is important to define the people and activities that need to be regulated.
-The terms 'mercenary', 'private military company' (PMC), and 'private security company' (PSC) cover a wide range of individuals, corporations, and activities.

 - Mercenary: A mercenary is defined as a professional soldier serving a foreign power.
 This definition is broad and includes individuals engaged in legitimate activities.
 - Private Military Company (PMC): A PMC is a company that provides military services to clients, which can include governments, corporations, or individuals.
 These services can range from combat operations to training and logistics support.
 - Private Security Company (PSC): A PSC is a company that provides security services, such as guarding and protection, to clients.
 While similar to PMCs, PSCs primarily focus on non-military security tasks.